Easterwood Airport: Facilities

 The airport covers 700 acre and has two runways, 11/29, which is 5158 x 146 ft, asphalt and 17/35, which is 7000 x 150 ft, asphalt-concrete, all weather runway, an approach lighting system, an FAA control tower, FAA radio communication and an OmniRange-ILS Navigation Aid.

 In the year ending December 31, 2019, the airport had 56,749 aircraft operations, average 155 per day: 58% general aviation, 33% military, 9% air taxi and <1% airline.
 50 aircraft were then based at this airport: 25 single-engine, 5 multi-engine, 18 jet and 2 helicopter.

 Transportation

 No public transportation infrastructure is available at Easterwood.
 Thus, travelers must utilize private transportation options including taxis, rental car services, and ride sharing.
 Texas A&M University has a shuttle bus designated as "Route 7" that runs between the University campus and Easterwood Airport.
-There are a few taxi companies registered with the City of College Station and the Easterwood Airport management.
+There are a few taxi companies registered with the City of College Station and the Easterwood Airport managemen].
 Rental car offices are located inside the terminal, while designated spaces for taxis and ride-shares are found outside.